WMLL

-WMLL (96.5 FM; "96.5 Live Free Country") is an American radio station licensed to Bedford, New Hampshire, and serving the New Hampshire portion of the Merrimack Valley with a country music format.
+WMLL (96.5 FM; "96.5 Live Free Country") is a commercial radio station licensed to Bedford, New Hampshire, United States, and serving the New Hampshire portion of the Merrimack Valley with a country music format.
 The station's studios are located on Commercial Street in Manchester.
 WMLL is owned by Saga Communications, and operates as part of its Manchester Radio Group.

 History

 The 96.5 FM frequency first signed on in May 1996 with test broadcasts under the call sign WAEF.
 Regular broadcasting began on June 27, with a rock format branded "96.5 The Fox"; the call sign was soon changed to WOXF.
 The station was originally owned by Donna MacNeil.